 With increasing competition in the home health care market, and ever increasing pressure on a physician’s time and resources, home health representatives face an uphill task to get just 5 minutes with a physician.
 In addition like all sales representatives, you too might be turned away by the physical’s staff, who’s responsibility it is to ensure the physician’s time is guarded, thus making it harder to receive physician referrals.

 This 3-part series will give you insights into how your agency can rise to the top of a physician’s list of preferred home health care providers in 3 simple steps.
 Starting with tips on how to charm your way through the doctor’s office, working on your initial research and refining your pitch with the staff, as you go along.
 The second part in this series delves into crafting the perfect physician-appropriate pitch.
 And the last part will identify steps agencies can take to build and nurture long-standing relationships with the physician and his staff.
 With all of these steps put together you will be able to put a perfect pitch together for those coveted physician referrals.

 An effective sales strategy aimed at physicians is vital for any home health agency seeking to improve referrals.
 While this is one of the best approaches to choose, you may find yourself turned away by gatekeepers at the physician’s office – personnel who are trained to ward off sales representatives from medical device companies, pharmaceutical companies and the like.
 But your first meeting with the physician’s staff can be a pivotal point in your relationship with the physician and his office, in more ways than you can imagine.

-Once you’ve learned as much as you can about the staff and the practice, and refined your pitch with them, it’s time to start crafting the perfect physician-appropriate pitch.
+Once you’ve learned as much as you can about the staff and the practice, and refine your pitch with them, it’s time to start crafting the perfect physician-appropriate pitch to receive those physician referrals.
 Get started with more details in the second part of this series.